GMinettodev/events-api/README.md

 # 📆 Events api

 This is a RESTful API developed with NodeJS, Express, MySQL and React.
+It enables you to deal with the management of events and volunteers.

 ##  🛠️Technologies used

     JavaScript
     Node.js